jbao8899/ASP.NET-Tutorial/readme.md

-Try selecting the solution file in WebApplication1 if Visual Studio thinks this is a folder and not a solution
+Try selecting the solution file in Server if Visual Studio thinks this is a folder and not a solution